 Alf and I decided to tell Crawford (Snr), the garrulous city solicitor landlord, about the violent sounds coming from our neighbour’s flat.
 We were reluctant to do this.
 It felt like a breach of solidarity with our battler neighbours.

-More unfortunate still old Crawford sent his son to deal with the matter — Crawford Jnr was a prissy gingery haired upstart, a Guthrie-Featherstone type insurance lawyer.
+More unfortunate still, old Crawford sent his son to deal with the matter — Crawford Jnr was a prissy gingery haired upstart, a Guthrie-Featherstone type insurance lawyer.
 He told me that he would move them to another rental house his father owned further down in New Farm.
 I asked what would happen if they stood up for their rights as tenants.
-He said that he knew people who could take care of that, saying something about baseball bats.
+He said that he knew people who could take care of that, mumbling something about baseball bats.

 Before we knew it they had moved out.